stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 ### Overview

 The wireframe terrain model is useful for visually testing the tesselation shader but we would like to be able to toggle between filled and wireframe modes.
 The _polygon mode_ is a property of the rasterizer pipeline stage which implies the demo needs _two_ pipelines to switch between modes.

-As things stand we could configure two separate pipeline builders which would be identical except for the polygon mode, but this would require the common configuration to be replicated.
-To avoid code duplication a _single_ builder could be used to create each pipeline in two separate operations, where the second pipeline _overrides_ the polygon mode.
+As things stand we _could_ use the same builder to create two pipelines with the second overriding the polygon mode.

-However we note the following:

-1. The API method allows multiple pipelines to be created in one operation but the current implementation is limited to a single instance.

-2. Vulkan supports _derivative_ pipelines which provide a hint to the hardware that a derived (or child) pipeline shares common properties with its parent, potentially improving performance when the pipelines are instantiated and when switching bindings in the render sequence.
+However Vulkan supports _derivative_ pipelines which provide a hint to the hardware that a derived (or child) pipeline shares common properties with its parent, potentially improving performance when the pipelines are instantiated and when switching bindings in the render sequence.

-To support all these use cases functionality will be added to the pipeline builder to support derivative pipelines and to allow configuration to be overridden.

 ### Derivative Pipelines